 The Effects of Alcohol on Teeth

-It's common to indulge in a libation or two to celebrate St. Patrick's Day – but will your smile feel the effects the next day?
-Here are a few ways to combat potential oral health issues while raising your glass to the Irish.
+It's common to indulge in a libation or two – but will your smile feel the effects the next day?
+Here are a few ways to combat potential oral health issues while raising a glass in a toast.

 Drinks containing spirits are especially drying to the mouth.
 A lack of saliva means food particles and plaque can stick to teeth longer than usual, potentially resulting in more cavities.
 Anytime you imbibe, especially liquor, offset the drying effects by drinking water throughout the evening.